isc-projects/bind9/doc/arm/reference.rst

 system.

 .. namedconf:statement:: max-journal-size
+   :tags: transfer
+   :short: Controls the size of journal files.

    This sets a maximum size for each journal file (see :ref:`journal`), expressed in bytes or, if followed by an